leeiozh/EddyClicker/README.md

 You can create tracks by connecting points on the map in sequence.
 To create a track, you must connect a circle to a point - this will be the first segment.
 Then switch to a step forward and connect the circle (the former dot) to the next dot.
+Using the mouse wheel you can adjust the compression of the ellipse.
 When you want to finish the track, right-click on the end point of the track (circle).
 The geographic coordinates of all points of the track will be sequentially written to the specified file.
 After that, the built track will be deleted from the map.

+An unnecessary track point can be deleted by double-clicking on it.
+If you accidentally start a new segment, press Esc and select a new point again.